robertoriv/alfred-yubikey-otp/README.md

 ## Usage

-By default `yfa` is setup as a keyword for _Yubikey OTP for Alfred_.
+Set up a keyword for `Yubikey OTP for Alfred` by opening the workflow setting, double-clicking on the `Script Filter` input and filling in the keyword field (ex: `yfa`).

 Launch `Alfred`, and type `yfa <some ifentifier>`.
 Once the desired entry shows up, hit `Enter` to copy it to your clipboard.